List of historical acts of tax resistance: Biafra Nations League, 2021

 The Biafra Nations League, which is trying to establish a break-away nation more representative of the Igbo people, issued an ultimatum to oil firms in the area, ordering them to stop paying taxes to Cameroon and Nigeria, which currently claim sovereignty over the region.

 Turkey, utility bills, 2022

 In February, 2022 Turkish opposition politician Kemal Kılıçdaroğlu announced his refusal to pay his utility bills until recent 50% price hikes are revoked.
 Some Alevist cemevis also stopped paying.
-He later addressed his supporters from his home after his electricity was shut-off for non-payment.
+He later addressed his supporters from his home after his electricity was shut off for non-payment.

 Castro District, 2022

-The Castro Merchants Association, representing businesses in San Francisco, California’s Castro district protested the city’s ineffective response to mentally-ill and/or addicted people living outdoors on city streets by sending a letter to city officials demanding that the city take more effective action and threatening to “stop paying taxes and stop paying the fees for licenses because the city is not providing the services that are supposed to be guaranteed based on what we’re paying to the city.”
+The Castro Merchants Association, representing businesses in San Francisco, California's Castro district protested the city's ineffective response to mentally-ill and/or addicted people living outdoors on city streets by sending a letter to city officials demanding that the city take more effective action and threatening to "stop paying taxes and stop paying the fees for licenses because the city is not providing the services that are supposed to be guaranteed based on what we’re paying to the city."

+Marimanti merchants, 2022

+Merchants at the Marimanti, Kenya, market organized a tax strike to protest county government failure to maintain toilet facilities at the market.

+Climate change resistance, 2023

+A group of people from the Netherlands called Belastingstaking voor Klimaat ("Tax Strike for Climate") began refusing to pay a 5% portion of their income taxes to protest government subsidies of fossil fuels and other CO2-generating industries, which they estimate amounts to 5% of the government budget.
+In addition to this resistance, they are using the official tax adjustment and appeals process to fight for the legality of such resistance.

+Palestinian resistance in East Jerusalem, 2023

+Palestinian residents of East Jerusalem launched a tax strike along with other civil disobedience actions to protest an accelerating campaign of "harassment and aggression" by Israeli police under the Thirty-seventh government of Israel.